Jean's Bible Study Topics of the New Testament

 Rom 6-17

-· (74d) Thy kingdom come Ø The heart is the location of all truth
+(74d) Thy kingdom come >> The heart is the location of man's truth

 Rom 6-18

-· (54j) Paradox Ø Opposites Ø Freedom with fences
+(54j) Paradox >> Opposites >> Freedom with fences

 Rom 6,19-23

-· (232b) Kingdom of God Ø Pursuing the kingdom Ø Seeking the kingdom Ø Count the cost Ø The cost is more than you can imagine so don’t count
+(232b) Kingdom of God >> Pursuing the kingdom >> Seeking the kingdom >> Count the cost >> The cost is more than you can imagine so don’t count

 Rom 6,19-21

-· (162g) Works of the devil Ø Being a slave to the devil (Addictions) Ø Bondage Ø Addicted to sin Ø Being a slave to the sinful nature -- These verses go with verse 6
+(162g) Works of the devil >> Being a slave to the devil (Addictions) >> Bondage >> Addicted to sin >> Being a slave to the sinful nature -- These verses go with verse 6

 Rom 6-19,20

-· (173h) Works of the devil Ø The religion of witchcraft Ø Catholicism Ø Unholy sacrifice Ø Offering sacrifice without God’s approval Ø Sacrifice against the way of God -- These verses go with verses 10-16
+(173h) Works of the devil >> The religion of witchcraft >> Catholicism >> Unholy sacrifice (Penance) >> Offering sacrifice without God’s approval >> Sacrifice against the ways of God -- These verses go with verses 10-16

 Rom 6-19

-· (94i) Thy kingdom come Ø God’s perspective Ø His perspective on your sinful nature -- All of Romans chapter six is hinged on this one verse, actually chapter seven is too.
-Paul has been telling us to lay down our evil ways and pick up the ways of the Spirit, but I thought we would be willing to do that now that we are born of God?
+(94i) Thy kingdom come >> God’s perspective >> His perspective on your sinful nature -- All of Romans chapter six and seven is hinged on this one verse.
+Paul has been telling us to lay down our evil ways and pick up the ways of God, but I thought we were willing to do that without him telling us, now that we are born of God?
 Yes we are willing, but not all of us; that is, our bodies are not willing.
 The spirit is willing, but the flesh is weak.
-We are still living in the same old body that loves sin.
-Though we love God, we also love sin, and we always will so long as we are in this body!
+We are still living in the same old body that craves sin.
+Although we love God, we also love sin, and we always will so long as we live in this body!
 Therefore, we must put our flesh under subjection to keep ourselves from resisting God.
-You might say that we are right back to practicing the law, but don't forget the Holy Spirit who stands by to help us in our weakness.
+You might say that we are right back to practicing the law, but don't forget the Holy Spirit who helps our weakness.
 We serve God from love, not duty, because God has given us a new heart that loves Him and wants to serve Him.
-In that way we are free, but when we go to do His will, we are confronted by our own flesh that cannot be reasoned with or renewed.
-The only solution is to remove it by dying to its evil desires.
-We do that by focusing on God's will and letting the will of the flesh shrivel up and die.
-What remains alive we wrestle under submission, daily.
+In that way we are free, but when we go to do His will, we are confronted by our flesh that cannot be persuaded to serve God.
+The only solution is to subject it to God's will by denying its demands to do evil, and this process is called dying to self.

 Rom 6-20,21